lopezpdvn/aspnet5co/pages/other.md

 ## The .NET Framework and its future

-.NET is a software framework originally released by Microsoft for the development of programs in environments such as desktops, servers, mobile devices such as phones and tablets and constrained embedded systems.
+.NET is a general purpose software framework originally released by Microsoft for the development of programs in environments such as desktops, servers, mobile devices such as phones and tablets and constrained embedded systems.
 This means that the .NET framework can be used to create cross-platform native and web applications.
 It was originally released in the year 2000.

 The .NET framework consists of a large class library called *Framewok Class Library* (*FCL*) and provides language interoperability across several